whiskyechobravo/kerkoapp/README.md

    variables][Kerko_variables] for more details.
 See also the **Example configuration** section below.

-3. Have Kerko retrieve your bibliographic data from zotero.org.
-If you have a large bibliography, this may take a while (and there is no progress indicator):
+3. Have Kerko retrieve your bibliographic data from zotero.org:

    ```bash
    flask kerko index
    ```

+   If you have a large bibliography, this may take a while (and there is no progress indicator).
 In production use, that command is usually added to the crontab file for regular execution.

 4. Run your application: